vipdurgade/Customer_Churn_IV/README.md

 # 🧠 Customer Churn Prediction

 This project presents a complete pipeline for predicting customer churn using machine learning techniques.
-The goal is to help telecom businesses proactively identify customers at risk of leaving and implement retention strategies.
+The goal is to help Itzehoer Versicherungen businesses proactively identify customers at risk of leaving and implement retention strategies.

 🔗 **Live Demo:** [Streamlit App](https://customerchurnvip.streamlit.app/)